Symplocos puberula: Distribution and habitat

 This species can be found from the McIlwraith Range near Cooktown, south along the east coast to the area around Eungella.
 It inhabits well developed rainforest on metamorphic and basalt soils.

+Taxonomy

+It was first described as Symplocos cochinchinensis var. pilosiuscula by botanist Hans Peter Nooteboom in 1981, and published in the following year.
+It was later raised to species status by Laurence Woodward Jessup, who disagreed with Nooteboom's treatment of the genus which created many subspecies and varieties.
+Jessup published his own treatment in the journal Austrobaileya in 2011.

 Conservation

-This species is listed as least concern under the Queensland Government's Nature Conservation Act.
-As of 24 November 2024, it has not been assessed by the International Union for Conservation of Nature (IUCN).
+This species is listed as least concern in the Queensland Government's WildNet database.
+No explanation is provided for the assessment.
+As of August 2026, it has not been assessed by the International Union for Conservation of Nature.